tiesselune/openphoto-frontend/documentation/plugins/Git-annex/gitAnnexPlugin.markdown

 ## Installation of the plugin

-1. Install git-core and git-annex on your server. *Git-annex is available for most of the main linux distributions and for mac.*
+1. Install git-core and git-annex on your server, and make sure it is set up with a Local file-system backend. *Git-annex is available for most of the main linux distributions and for mac.*

 2. Just click the `Manage` button on the top of the status bar, then choose `Applications`.